Posted on

 AB Original is a ceramic-filled, general purpose, waterproof epoxy putty which is the hardest wearing available.
 It comes with a two-hour work time for use in larger and more complex repairs.

 It was calculated that around 1kg of AB Original would be needed to repair the toilet waste pipe.
-This was delivered to the property, where the resin and the hardener were mixed in equal measures and kneaded by hand.
+This was delivered to the property and the putty mixed by hand for around five minutes.

 Epoxy putty used to full in cracks between a toilet waste pipe and a bathroom floor in a repair required during renovation work